vseryakov/alpinejs-app/README.md

    - `default` - if not empty make this plugin default
    - `Component` - optional base component constructor, it will be registered as app.{Type}Component, like AlpineComponent, KoComponent,... to easy create custom components

-  The reason for plugins is that while this is designed for Alpinejs, the idea originated by using Knockoutjs with this system, the plugin can be found at [app.ko.js](https://github.com/vseryakov/backendjs/blob/master/web/js/app.ko.js).
+  The reason for plugins is that while this is designed for Alpine.js, the idea originated by using Knockout.js with this system, the plugin can be found at [app.ko.js](https://github.com/vseryakov/backendjs/blob/master/web/js/app.ko.js).